marekvks/TODO/README.md

 # TODO List
-- TODO List - Easy Console Application - C#
+- TODO List - Simple Console Application - C#
 - This app does not read files so your list will disappear after you'll close the app